All Products

 e33

-Load data to the virtual warehouse
+Load data into the compute group

 SELECT tablegroup_name